loktarjason/Superset-BI-Platform-based-on-Linux/README.md

 ### 1. Background info

-The aim of me to start the project is that I was handling tons of daily-reports, and those reports even made me could not breathed.
+The aim of me to start the project is that I was handling tons of daily-reports, and those reports even made me could not breathe.
 Now I am sharing you my steps of building `Superset` on a Linux Server.